Honggnag Lyu bio photo

 Here is Honggang Lyu (Hugo, 吕洪港).

 I am a Ph.D.
-Student (Year 1) majoring in Psychiatry and Mental Health at Renmin Hospital, Wuhan University, supervised by Prof. Zhongchun Liu.
-My recent focus identifying the potential risk factors and objective biomarkers of psychiatric disorders from genetic perspective to optimize individualized medical interventions.
+Student (Year 2) majoring in Psychiatry and Mental Health at Renmin Hospital, Wuhan University, supervised by Dr. Zhongchun Liu.

-If you are interested in any aspect of me, I would love to chat and collaborate, please email me at - honggang.lv[at]whu[dot]edu[dot]cn
+If you are interested in any aspect of me, I would love to chat and collaborate, please email me at - honggang.lyu[at]mail[dot]mcgill[dot]ca

 Academic Background

-• Sep 2023 - Now: WuHan University (Ph.D.
-Candidate, Psychiatry and Mental Health)
+• Sep 2023 – Present: Ph.D.
+Candidate, Psychiatry and Mental Health, Wuhan University

 Research Interests